The-Marcy-Lab-School/se-unit-4/lesson-4-es6_class_syntax/practice/solutions.md

       ```
 9. [REDACTED FOR EXAM]

 10. As we have seen in class, there is no one right answer to a question like this.
 In an ideal world, this would be asked in an interview setting, where you can ask clarifying questions.
-Make design choices to the best of your abilities and we will review this one in class together.
+Make design choices to the best of your abilities.